mleipzig/mleipzig.github.io/_pages/buy-me-a-boba.md

 ---
-title: "Buy me a boba"
+title: "Buy Me a Boba"
 permalink: "/buy-me-a-boba.html"
 ---

 Thank you for considering to support me!
 If you enjoy my content and would like to help me keep going, please consider buying me a boba.
 Your support is greatly appreciated!

-My Venmo is @Matt_Leipzig.
+My Venmo is Matt_Leipzig.

-<a class="btn btn-danger" href="https://www.wowthemes.net/donate/">Buy me a boba</a>